 Jesus went down with them, returning to Nazareth

-he continued to be under their authority.
+He continued to be under their authority

 As the only child in the family, Jesus might have engaged in helping Joseph in his building career and Mary in helping with her domestic duties.
 He might have engaged in theological discussions with the teachers in the Temple, while going to Jerusalem for the feasts, during the rest 18 years before he started his public ministry.

-As for his mother, she kept all these things in her heart.
+As for his mother, she kept all these things in her heart

-Luke, who interviewed Mary, realized how she could clearly recollect everything that had happened related to the incarnation and childhood of Jesus.
+Luke, who might have interviewed Mary, realized how she could clearly recollect everything that had happened related to the incarnation and childhood of Jesus.
 It is natural that we remember stirring events of our lives, even from childhood.

 The evangelists do not mention Joseph hereafter because he might have died during the 18 more years of Jesus’ private life in the family.
 He might have been supporting Mary after the death of his foster father.